 Plug your source into the soundbar instead of the TV

-The best solution, in my opinion, is to re-configure how your devices are connected.
+The best solution, in my opinion, is to re-configure how your soundbar and TV are connected.
 If your Roku is connected to your TV, which then sends audio to your soundbar over HDMI ARC or optical, you’ll have to use the above (often imperfect) solutions to mitigate the delay.
-But if you plug your Roku into the soundbar, then pass video through the soundbar to the TV over HDMI, any delay caused by audio processing will disappear—because your soundbar will wait to send the video to the TV until all its work is done unpacking the audio.
-(This may introduce a video delay instead, if your TV is doing its own processing, like motion smoothing, but you can use the lip sync feature on your soundbar to delay the audio to match.)
+But if you plug your Roku into the soundbar, then pass video through the soundbar to the TV via HDMI cable, any delay caused by audio processing will disappear—because your soundbar will wait to send the video to the TV until all its work is done unpacking the audio.
+(This may introduce a video delay instead, if your TV is doing its own processing, like motion smoothing, but you can use the lip-sync feature on your soundbar to delay the audio to match.)